 This surveillance programme has a risk-based approach.
 The core surveillance activity is the routine clinical inspections on sites with farmed salmonids and analyses of samples collected from diseased fish.
-Samples from cleaner fish as well as rainbow trout and brown trout from freshwater sites are also included.
-Viral haemorrhagic septicaemia virus and infectious haematopoietic necrosis virus were not detected in any of the samples tested in the 2022.
+Samples from cleaner fish, pink salmon caught in rivers as well as rainbow trout and brown trout from freshwater sites are also included.
+Viral haemorrhagic septicaemia virus and infectious haematopoietic necrosis virus were not detected in any of the samples tested in the 2023.